TOD-theses/paper-T-RACE/main.typ

 )
 <tab:experiment_deduplication>

-= TOD detection
+= TOD detection <sec:tod-detection>

 After mining a list of TOD candidates, we now check, which of them are actually TOD.

-== Overview

-For the normal scenario $T_A -> T_B$, we execute the transactions as they were executed on the blockchain, and record the state changes $Delta_T_A$ and $Delta_T_B$.
-For the reverse scenario $T_B -> T_A$, we execute $T_B$ as if $T_A$ has not been executed and record the state changes $Delta_(T_B prime)$.
-Then, according to our definition, the transactions are TOD if and only if $Delta_T_B changesDiffer Delta_(T_B prime)$.

-In order to evaluate the weakness explained in @sec:weakness-focus-on-tb, we also present an adapted TOD definition and analyze where the results of these definitions differ.
+We first execute $T_A$ and $T_B$ according to the normal and reverse scenario defined in @sec:tod-simulation.
+Then we compare the state changes of the scenarios to apply the definitions for TOD and approximately TOD.

 == Transaction execution via RPC